Learning Outcomes

 Introduction

 Leases granted on or after 1 January 1996 are governed by the Landlord and Tenant (Covenants) Act 1995 (“the 1995 Act”).
-This Act fundamentally changed the rules on liability for leasehold covenants, introducing automatic release for tenants and landlords on assignment or transfer of reversion, and regulating the use of Authorised Guarantee Agreements (AGAs).
-Understanding these changes is essential for SQE1, as they affect the rights and obligations of both parties and the enforcement of leasehold covenants in modern leases.
+The Act fundamentally changed the rules on liability for leasehold covenants by creating a new regime for “new tenancies” (i.e., tenancies granted on or after 1 January 1996, subject to limited statutory exclusions).
+It introduced automatic release for tenants on a lawful assignment, a statutory procedure for landlord release on transfer of the reversion, and carefully controlled use of Authorised Guarantee Agreements (AGAs).
+An anti-avoidance provision prevents parties from contracting out of the Act.
+Understanding these changes is essential, as they determine who is liable for covenant breaches over time and how remedies can be deployed.

 Leasehold Covenants: The 1995 Act Regime